OCN comes out the first Saturday of each month.

 the

 audio files.
-This is a 96 Mbyte ZIP file containing all the audio
+This is an 100 Mbyte ZIP file containing all the audio files for this issue.

 Audio versions are posted for many of the articles in this issue.
 Go to the